Venise

 Ca' Sagredo Hotel Luxury

-A 15th-century palazzo-museum on the Grand Canal facing the Rialto market, a monumental frescoed staircase and listed salons.
+A museum palazzo right on the Grand Canal facing the Rialto market, featuring a monumental staircase beneath frescoes and historic drawing rooms.

 Check availability